passport sBahamas

 Passport photos usually fail on basic presentation details: face position, clean background, glare, and over-editing.

-No direct official source link is attached to this route, so anything beyond measurable crop and visible policy notes still needs manual confirmation.
+No direct official source link is attached to this profile, so anything beyond measurable crop and visible policy notes still needs manual confirmation.

-• Background rule on this route: Use a plain light background with even tone, no visible texture, and no distracting objects.
+• Background rule on this page: Use a plain light background with even tone, no visible texture, and no distracting objects.

 • Manual review still matters for expression and eye visibility: Keep a neutral expression and hold the head straight unless the authority says otherwise.